Correct implementation in 10 steps

 However, this is a common mistake and leads to bad investments, because many manufacturers take advantage of this ignorance.

 Interim conclusion 1 / 3

 You don't need an IT specialist or a trained librarian!

 Sometimes the hardware is often already there, has more potential than before and can be used immediately.

-By the way, there is a special article on the topic "Digitization of paper documents: 10 most important advantages", which reported on the advantages of general digitization:
+By the way, there is a special article on the subject of "digital invoice processing", which reported on the advantages of digitization or digital invoice processing: